hambuergaer/freimer-timeserver/README.md

 # freimer-timeserver
-This Puppet modules configures NTP client on RHEL/CentOS 6/7 for time synchronization.
+This Puppet module configures NTP client on RHEL/CentOS 6/7 for time synchronization.